shoui520/shoui520.github.io/docs/new-guide-preview.md

 Honestly, pick whatever you want.
 It can be any anime, movie, J-drama, novel, light novel, manga, visual novel, game or YouTube video.
 If you don't have anything in mind you can just watch [my favourite anime](https://hianime.to/watch/love-live-school-idol-project-1706?ep=22404).
 Just make sure you're actually interested in whatever you're choosing to immerse with!

+### How to immerse with listening

+Listening is almost entirely a top-down, "intuitive" approach.
+We don't want to think too hard over things when we are listening.
+Go with the flow until you find a really good oppportunity to pause and look something up.
+There are certain levels to listening.
+Level one would be free-flow listening, where you let the listening flow without looking things up.
+Level two would be looking things up that pop out at you but still letting the listening play.
+Level three would be pausing at every single unknown word and looking them up.
+In the beginner to intermediate stages, listening is entirely level one and level two listening.
+Don't think too hard about it and cherish all the little opportunities you get.

+### How to immerse with reading

+In contrast to listening, reading is sort of a bottom-up, take-your-time, "analytical" approach.
+You can take as much time as you'd like reading sentences and looking up words.
+The process loop is essentially **read → look up word → reaction → read more → look up word → (repeat)**.
+For a while, it is going to seem like banging your head against a wall, but this is really just how you're going to build up reading ability.
+Reading content with a visual component such as anime with Japanese subtitles (detailed in [UsagiSpoon](/routine)), manga and visual novels can help ease you into reading.

+### Ideal ratio between listening and reading

+In the beginner stage I recommend a 7:3 listening to reading ratio.
+This is mainly because listening is the most natural form of the language, so I believe it is essential to prioritise it to make your brain process Japanese more naturally.
+You can start to lower the amount of listening to an equal 5:5 ratio when you get better at Japanese.

-## 2.7 Beginner learning loop
+## 2.8 Beginner learning loop

 ### The wrong way to do it

+!!! failure "The wrong way"
     Learn ALL the kana, then learn ALL the 1500 words in Kaishi, then learn ALL the grammar before you finally try immersion for the first time...

 This is a terrible approach.
 You need to do a bit of everything.